 by Helena Kaznowska and Hazel Tubman

-Since the beginning of 2015, we have been collaborating with the National Trust at Uppark in West Sussex to curate a new exhibition that brings one of the oldest and most important dolls houses in Britain to life.
-The first part in a process we call ‘Story Intervention’ has just been completed, in which we’ve explored new ways of presenting their beautiful eighteenth-century object, finding fresh interpretations of the role of the dolls house in early eighteenth-century life.
+Since the beginning of 2015, we as researchers from the University of Oxford have been collaborating with the National Trust at Uppark in West Sussex to curate a new exhibition that brings one of Britain’s oldest and most important doll’s houses to life.
+The first part in a process we call ‘Story Intervention’ is coming to a close, in which we offer fresh interpretations of the property’s exquisite doll’s house and explain its multiple roles in early eighteenth-century domestic life.

 Hazel and I are students of social and cultural history of the seventeenth and eighteenth centuries, with a particular interest in the literature and life of the home.
 While this project enabled us to marvel at Uppark’s prize ornament for the first time, the doll’s house encapsulates our longstanding academic interests in miniature.
 Interestingly, the purpose of the collaboration between the University of Oxford and the Trust is decidedly not to further understand the object’s craftsmanship.
 After years of research by Uppark staff, local historians, academics and amateur enthusiasts, a great deal is known about the individual material features of the doll’s house, such as the decorative fabrics or types of paint applied.
 Little is known, however, about its actual use – and that’s where we come in.